HoverBaum/guest-writer/articles/2018-09-27-securing-choo.markdown

 Our logic to set the state already moved to the handling of being called after a successful login.
 And with that we are done.
 Congratulations, you just secured a Choo based application using Auth0!

-Also note how we only had to add some logic inside the store to handle the authentication flows.
+It's amazing how we only had to add some logic inside the store to handle the authentication flows.
 Our views are totally untouched, they already handle all the states our application can be in.
 Just the ways in which we reach these states has changed.

 ## Conclusion and Next Steps

 What a day!
-We build a little application in Choo greeting our visitors with a personalized identicon and then secured it using Auth0.
-The tedious task of setting creating an authentication system was taken care of for us and all we had to do is map authentication flows on to our state.
+We build a little application in Choo greeting our visitors with a personalized identicon and then authenticated users through Auth0.
+The tedious task of setting up and creating an authentication system was taken care of for us and all we had to do is map authentication flows on to our state.
+Don't forget to check the [repo with the final code]((https://github.com/HoverBaum/choo-auth0) and the [demo](https://auth0-secured-choo.netlify.com/).

 Moving forward have a look at the [Choo handbook](https://handbook.choo.io/your-first-choo-app/) for a better understanding of the framework.
-After you decided on the application you want to build your next read will likely be about [Using and API with Auth0](https://auth0.com/docs/quickstart/spa/vanillajs/03-calling-an-api).
+After you decided on the application you want to build your next read will likely be about [using and API with Auth0](https://auth0.com/docs/quickstart/spa/vanillajs/03-calling-an-api).

-Go build something awesome, don't worry about that authentication stuff anymore!
+Now that we can stop worrying about authentication, go out and build something awesome.